Health Education Specialist

 - Assess the health needs of people and communities.

-- Evaluate the effectiveness of programs and educational materials.
+- Test the effectiveness of programs and educational materials.

 - Help people find health services or information.

 - Provide training programs for other health professionals or community health workers.

 - Advocate for improved health resources, policies, procedures and services that promote health.

 - Collect and analyze data to learn about a particular community to improve programs and services.

 - Serve as a resource to assist individuals, other health professionals, or the community, and may administer fiscal resources for health education programs.

 - Supervise staff who implement health education programs.

 Where do health education specialists work?